tritonJS826/SOL-Reloaded2022/code/back/Readme.md

 To start all modules...

 TODO:
+refactoring backend structure in modules ()
-CONFIGURE TYPESCRIPT LINTER
+CONFIGURE TYPESCRIPT LINTER IN BACK-end
-REMOVE ACCESS AND REFRESH tokens from .env before production CONFIGURE PRODUCTION BUILD (at least code minificator and tree shaking)
+CONFIGURE PRODUCTION BUILD (at least code minificator and tree shaking) REMOVE ACCESS AND REFRESH tokens from .env before production